Skip to main content

 Speakers:

-• Alexandra Bavin, Lincoln City Foundation
+• Alexandra Bavin, Director of Business Growth, Lincoln City Foundation

-• Alex White, Premier League Charity Fund
+• Alex White, Chief Executive, Premier League Charity Fund

-• Dr Gavin Mellor, Substance
+• Dr Gavin Mellor, Director of Data & Insight, Substance

-• Tom Drake, EFL in the Community
+• Tom Drake, Business Head of Community Programmes & Operations, EFL in the Community

 15:00 - 15:30